adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 5/12/20

+* NA

+## 4/12/20

+* NA

+## 3/12/20

+* Reports and rules - Every Data scientist needs a report in the end for upper management.
+Make it easier for them to make it.
+Most organizations dont need models, they need rules.

 ## 2/12/20

 * Unit debugging--reduce everything to 1.
 1 node, 1 test data, 1 output.
 Then increase the most prominent suspect and see what breaks.